picIntroducing IVR for smoother call routing. Guide customers to the right support with clear, customizable menu options.

 Landline Numbers in Australia

 Australian landline numbers start with each city’s specific area code followed by 8 digits within Australia.
-For instance, the landline number for Perth is “08 XXXX XXXX,” where “08” signifies the assigned area code of the city.
-Now, for the international landline numbers, you drop the “0” from the area code and input the country code “+61” before it.
+For instance, the local number for Perth is “08 XXXX XXXX,” where “08” signifies the assigned area code of the city.
+Now, for the international calling, you drop the “0” from the area code and input the Australian country code “+61” before it.

 • Local (within) Australia: (City’s specific area code) XXXX XXXX.
 For Perth, it would be (08) XXXX XXXX.